 - Is subscribed;

-- Order needs approval (of the main account);
+- Order needs approval (by the main account);

 - Active (the sub account can be deactivated here).

-All sub logins are gathered in a grid and can be deleted or edited.
+All sub logins are gathered in a grid where they can be deleted or edited.

-And this is how a new budget can be added:
+And this is how a new budget can be added on the frontend:

-The procedure is similar to how you add budget in the backend.
-As for grid with budgets, it has the following appearance:
+The procedure is similar to adding the budget from the backend.
+As for the grid with budgets, it has the following appearance:

-And note that orders created by sub logins should be approved or declined from the main account (if the feature is enabled):
+Orders created by sub logins can be approved or declined from the main account (if the feature is enabled):

 There are also some shopping cart-related improvements.
-For instance, a sub login user gets a message informing him or her about the necessity to approve the order.
+For instance, a sub login user gets a message informing him or her about the necessity to get an approval of the order.

 And this is the example of a message related to budget limitations: